kelpup/woof-CE-noarch/README.md

 # woof-CE-noarch
 noarch pet packages

+This is a forked version of the pet packages noarch repo that reverts back to frugalpup36

 ## Adding or Updating packages

 You don't even need to use the `git` command line app, if you have write access just go to: